tessercat/daoistic-book/daoistic.md

 ## English

-Stop trying to educate them
+Stop explaining it to them
-and refuse to lecture them,
+and don't argue with them,
-people are a hundred times better off.
+people would do a hundred times more.

-Stop trying to bullshit them
+Stop lying to them
-and refuse to take advantage of them, you won't rob or hurt anyone.
+and don't exploit them,
+there would be no thieves or rebels.

-Stop trying to force them
+Stop forcing them
-and refuse to threaten them,
+and don't threaten them,
-people start helping again.
+people would start helping again.

-You might think these three sayings aren't very good advice, but when you let people take responsibility, they know what matters and keep it simple, swallow their pride and check their privilege.
+You might think these three sayings aren't very good advice, but you set the standard.

+Keep it simple,
+stay natural,
+swallow your pride,
+check your privilege.

 ## Notes